 A successful outcome of dental restorations depends on your comfort and satisfaction, and each visit should provide improvement.
 Call our experienced team today to discover all the ways we can help you restore your oral health and love your smile.

 What are Dental Restorations?

 Any procedure used to bring back the function and integrity of a tooth can be categorized as a dental restoration.
-Fillings, for example, can restore damage done by decay, and provide cosmetic benefits when they are made of natural-looking materials.
+Composite fillings, for example, can restore damage done by decay, and provide cosmetic benefits when they are made of natural-looking materials.
 Even preventive care such as professional cleanings have a part to play in restoring your overall oral health.
 When your gums are healthy they support the tissues and ligaments surrounding your teeth, reducing the possibility that you will need more complex, invasive treatments.

 Some common restorative services include:

-At iour dental practice, we use advanced technology and the latest techniques to ensure you receive the high-quality restorative dental care you deserve.
+At our dental practice, we use advanced technology and the latest techniques to ensure you receive the high-quality restorative dental care you deserve.
 Examinations, radiographs, and clinical expertise allow us to accurately diagnose, treat, and prevent oral health diseases thoroughly yet gently.

 How Long Do Dental Restorations Last?